The process automation Center of Excellence playbook

 The main goal is to enable others in the organization to successfully implement process orchestration solutions.
 This can happen on many levels.

 Consulting: The CoE can be the go-to place to ask any question about process automation in general, methods like BPMN or DMN, but also tools like Camunda.
 In a minimal form, the CoE is just approachable for questions.
 In a more structured way, this could also include defined consulting packages, e.g., a virtual coffee for projects thinking about using process orchestration or a half-day orientation workshop, up to a 5 day POC support.
 Many CoEs also stay close to projects, e.g., by regular, proactive check-ins or reviews.
-In mature organizations we often see a quite broad offering, which to some extent reminds us of our consulting offerings, including out-of-the-box training courses.
+In mature organizations we often see a quite broad offering, which to some extent reminds us of consulting offerings, including out-of-the-box training courses.

 Instead of relying on rigid rules that people have to attend mandatory training courses, try to build a learning culture, where learning and training is not only valuable and helpful, but can also be fun.